bosbec/mobileresponseDocs/getUnitsFromAccount.md

 **Notes:
 Can set the IncomingUnit.
-Will not create units, only find existing units.**
+Will not create units, only find existing units.
+Remember to check the box if you want the job to get data from worflow context "metadata.xyz" **

 **How to:**